 If your rental has its own "private" beach, your dog can run leash-free on that beach, as well as swim.
 Just be careful to keep your dog within the grounds of the property you rented---there are often no fences.
 There's also a leash-free section of the Monte Rio Beach.

 There are a number of coastal beaches where dogs are permitted.
 Although they may technically require leashes, you in fact are likely to see dogs leash-free.
 The one exception is Goat Rock.
-The harbor seals have their seasonal nursery here and dogs are strictly prohibited within a designated area close to the nursery and must be on leash outside that area to protect the seals.
-Sonoma County ocean beaches that allow dogs (all between Jenner and Bodega), dowload map:
+The harbor seals have their seasonal nursery here, and dogs are strictly prohibited within a designated area close to the nursery and must be on leash outside that area to protect the seals.
+Sonoma Coast State Park ocean beaches that allow dogs (all between Jenner and Bodega), dowload map:

 - Marshall Gulch*